makoto/japanize/README.md

 # Japanize

-Simple library to calculate in Japanese
+Simple library to calculate numbers in Japanese

 ## Usage

+Since there is no practical use of this (and doing massive pollution of global area), I better not to put this on rubygems.org.
+Just play at your own risk.

     [japanize (master)]$ rake install japanize
     japanize 0.0.1 built to pkg/japanize-0.0.1.gem